semmons99/diceroll/README.md

 > bundle install --path vendor/ruby
 ```

+The rules are simple.
+You must have 2 or more players.
+Players take turns rolling 6 dice.
+They have 3 tosses to get the highest overall score.
+Each toss they may only keep up to 3 dice.
+There is no end to the game.

 Run using the basic console.
 Note, when using the basic console and choosing reroll, you supply which dice you would like to keep by index (1 based).

 ```shell